AnatomicMaps/flatmap-maker/README.rst

       --invalid-neurons     Include functional connectivity neurons that aren't known in SCKAN
-      --no-path-layout      Don't do `TransitMap` optimisation of paths --publish SPARC_DATASET
+      --no-path-layout      Don't do `TransitMap` optimisation of paths --path-arrows         Render arrows at the terminal nodes of paths --publish SPARC_DATASET
                             Create a SPARC Dataset containing the map's sources and the generated map --sckan-version {production,staging}